 We are delighted to confirm that we are seeking applications for the position of Continuing Airworthiness Engineer.
 Based at Head Office, Hangar 5, Dublin Airport and reporting to the Continuing Airworthiness Manager, this is a full time, permanent role.
 Key responsibilities will include:

-- Minimum of 3 years’ experience in a technical services/CAMO, maintenance provider or similar highly regulated environment essential.
+- Minimum of 3 years’ experience in a CAMO, technical services, maintenance provider or similar highly regulated environment essential.

-- Have knowledge, experience and a keen interest in current reliability analysis techniques.
+- Have knowledge, experience and a keen interest in Continuing Airworthiness Management Experience

 - Previous experience with AMOS is desirable.